Abarth 600e review

 There are two versions of the Abarth 600e available, one with 240hp and a range-topping but limited Scorpionissima model that pushes out 280hp.
 That’s the same as the Alfa Romeo Junior Veloce.
 Both also feature a game-changing limited-slip differential which we’ll get into later.

-We drove both the standard Abarth 600e as well as the limited-edition flagship Scorpionissima model in and around Stellantis’ Balocco proving ground.
+We drove both the standard Abarth 600e as well as the limited-edition flagship Scorpionissima model in and around Stellantis’ Balocco proving ground, on road in the UK, and even on a kart track.
 Scroll down to read our impressions and verdict.
 And if you’d like to learn more about how we reached our verdict on the car, check out our how we test cars explainer page.

 Both models get the sporty body kit and it’s wrapped over a wider track than the base Fiat; the Abarth is an additional 30mm wider at the front and 25mm at the rear.
 20-inch wheels complete the look, giving the Abarth even more presence.
 The tyres around them are 20% quieter than the standard car’s too, and feature a softer compound and stiffer central structure.